jonahmurphy/Whats-Here-To-GPRMC/README.md

 A simple no frills tool to generate [GPRMC Sentences](http://aprs.gids.nl/nmea/#rmc) using Google Maps.

-I wrote this to automate the tedious manual and error prone process of generating "pseudo" GPRMC sentences which is as follows.
+This tool was written to automate the tedious manual and error prone process of generating "pseudo" GPRMC sentences which is as follows.
 - Determine coordinates using Google Maps *whats here* feature
 - Convert the coordinates to degrees minutes format used in GPRMC sentence using one of the many online tools available
 - Manually form the Gps Sentence by hand with a text editor using the coordintes

-If your wondering  why would you want to generate GPRMC sentences - I needed to generate "Gold Data" i.e to find the correct coordinates according to Google Maps for a number of points for compartive testing and studies in order to determine the accuracy of a Gps based embedded device visually and computationally using tools which accepted only GPRMC sentences.
+If your wondering  why would you want to generate GPRMC sentences - It was needed to generate "Gold Data" i.e to find the correct coordinates according to Google Maps for a number of points for compartive testing and studies in order to determine the accuracy of a Gps based embedded device visually and computationally using tools which accepted only GPRMC sentences.